RMI-PACTA/pacta.loanbook/README.md

 ## Overview

-The goal of pacta.loanbook is to provide and easy way to load and install all packages needed for running PACTA for Banks.
+The goal of `{pacta.loanbook}` is to provide and easy way to load and install all packages needed for running PACTA for Banks.

 It also serves as a space to provide thorough and comprehensive